Nedhro/Nedhro/README.md

 **Innovative Technical Leader with 9+ Years of Full Stack Software Engineering Experience**

-I am a results-driven Technical Leader with over eight years of experience in the IT industry.
+I am a results-driven Technical Leader with over nine years of experience in the IT industry.
 My expertise encompasses a broad spectrum of technologies, including Java, JavaScript, Spring, and React.
 My journey has been marked by a relentless passion for innovation and a consistent drive for excellence.

 As a Technical Leader, I have a proven track record of successfully driving projects and fostering collaborative team environments.
 I excel in solving complex challenges, consistently delivering cutting-edge, user-centric solutions that have a tangible impact.
 My role as a dedicated mentor has allowed me to empower and nurture teams, resulting in a culture of innovation and excellence.